Cloud Backup FAQ

 I am registered as a sub-user and am authorized for Cloud Backup and not for Cloud Files access.
 When I attempt to do a backup, all requests to Cloud Files return a 403 error.
-In this case, I attempt to authenticate again, but the new auth token is the same as the old one.
+In this case, I attempt to authenticate again, but the new authentication token is the same as the old one.

 Account administrators can manage permission levels in the User Management section of the Cloud Control Panel.
 Submit a request to your account administrator for Full access to your account or Administrative access to Cloud Files for your sub-user account.

-What does Rackspace Cloud Backup cost?
+What does Cloud Backup cost?

-With advanced deduplication and compression capabilities built-in, Rackspace Cloud Backup can save you money by using less storage.
+With advanced deduplication and compression capabilities built-in, Cloud Backup can save you money by using less storage.
 Standard rates for Cloud Files storage fees apply.
 For current storage fees, see the Cloud Files storage fees.

-- Appended: We will make a best effort to back these up, but we expect to be able to restore a reasonable and usable form of these files.
+- Appended: We make a best effort to back these up, but we expect to be able to restore a reasonable and usable form of these files.

 These file types either change too rapidly (databases, logs, caches) or don’t exist long enough to be backed up (session files).
 Session files should be avoided entirely.
-And if the information is valuable to your business, log files should track it.
+If the information is valuable to your business, log files should track it.
 Caches should also be avoided, as their data is meant to be discarded.

-- To avoid running out of disk space, rotate your log files periodically.
+- For log files: Take snapshots of your log files and back them up.
+To avoid running out of disk space, rotate your log files periodically.

 Does the backup agent accept incoming connections?

-©2016 Rackspace US, Inc.
+©2020 Rackspace US, Inc.